 September 7, 1952

 St. Martin’s was founded by the Rev. J. Thomas Bagby.
-One hundred twenty-five people attended the first service at the house on Post Oak Road (pictured at left).
+One hundred twenty-five people attended the first service at a home belonging to the Hollyfield family on Post Oak Road.

 Accepted as a self-supporting Parish with 263 communicants.